Pattern

 In the case of Aeron Cluster, the follower will detect the divergence and make itself unable to become a leader following a leader change.
 This means that the system is now in a degraded state, and depending on how much divergence there is, it may be necessary to manually intervene to resolve the divergence and restore normal operation following a leader change.

 In other Sequencer-based systems with active/passive configurations, the behavior is typically in line with Aeron Cluster.
 The diverged passive instance will not take over from the active instance.
-If possible, the passive instance will be able to transfer its state from a recent snapshot of the previous active instance and recover into a deterministic state.
-If this is not possible, the diverged passive instance will not become active following an active instance becoming unavailable.
+If possible, the passive instance will be able to transfer its state from a recent snapshot of the previous active instance and be re-initialized into a consistent state.
+If this is not possible, the diverged passive instance should not become active following an active instance becoming unavailable.
 In this case, a human intervention will be required to resolve the divergence and restore normal operation.